Folawalker/Movie-Analysis/README.md

 Download the 'csv' file to access the raw dataset and download the '.ipynb' file to visualize and analyze.
 # Exploratory Data Analysis
 ## 1. Overview of the Data
+- Shape of the datase: Check the number of rows and columns.
+- Data Type: Verifying the data type of each column